Class of 2022

 - Hometown: Kampala, Uganda,

-Trevor is a rising sophomore from Kampala, Uganda.
-He is an Economics major with a supplementary major in Global Affairs (African Studies concentration) and a minor in Philosophy, Politics & Economics (PPE).
-He is the author of Visions at Dusk, a handbook for Ugandan youth to lead social and cultural change.
-He also co-founded Chronix Junior Achievement Co., a waste management firm, to repurpose household waste to charcoal as a cheaper and sustainable alternative to conventional wood fuel.
+Trevor is a rising junior from Kampala, Uganda.
+He is an Economics major with a supplementary major in Global (African Studies concentration) and a minor in Philosophy, Politics & Economics (PPE).
+He is the author of Visions at Dusk, a handbook for Ugandan youth to lead social change.
+He co-founded Chronix Junior Achievement Co., a waste management firm, to repurpose household waste to charcoal as a cheaper and sustainable alternative to conventional wood fuel.
+Trevor graduated from the African Leadership Academy in South Africa.

 - Areas of Study: Business Analytics & Film, Television & Theatre